HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 JavaScript, by default, is parser blocking.
 In other words, when the browser discovers a script element, it must pause parsing of the HTML until the script has been downloaded, parsed and executed.
 It's a significant bottleneck and a common contributor to pages that are slow to render.

-We can start to offset some of the cost of loading JavaScript by loading scripts either asynchronously (which only halts the HTML parser during the parse and execution phase) or deferred (which doesn't halt the HTML parser at all).
+We can start to offset some of the cost of loading JavaScript by loading scripts either asynchronously (which only halts the HTML parser during the parse and execution phases, but not during the download phase) or deferred (which doesn't halt the HTML parser at all).
 Both attributes are only available on external scripts—inline scripts cannot have them applied.

 On mobile, external scripts comprise 59.0% of all script elements found. _As an aside, when we talk about how much JavaScript is loaded on a page earlier, that total doesn't account for the size of these inline scripts—because they're part of the HTML document, they're counted against the markup size.
 This means we load even more script that the numbers show._